jasonshaw0/MCPWebBridge/docs/DECISIONS.md

 - Context: Host page is dynamic; CSS conflicts must be avoided.
 - Decision: Inject UI under a Shadow DOM; use stable selectors; use a MutationObserver with fallback positioning if anchoring fails.
 - Consequences: Resilient UI on SPA changes; minimized risk of style/script collisions.

+### Note on composer selector (ChatGPT.com)

+- Context: The ChatGPT composer can change; current best selector is `form[data-type="unified-composer"]`.
+- Decision: Attempt to anchor a small MCP chip near the composer using this selector; if not present, fall back to a fixed bottom-right chip so the UI remains discoverable.
+- Consequences: Prevents UI disappearance when SPA rerenders or selector breaks; visible fallback ensures access without overlapping core controls.

 ## ADR-005: Minimal permissions and no telemetry